 This Financial Wellness course introduces money smart strategies for the Head Start workforce so staff can focus on what they love.

 This course introduces financial basics that everyone in Head Start needs to know.
 Participants will learn where Head Start funds come from, how they can be used, and the responsibilities staff and governing bodies have as stewards of federal dollars.

 Hands-on experiences in the garden provide young children and the Head Start community with a multitude of benefits!
 This course gives early educators interested in bringing gardening to their programs a basic understanding of how to get started, including guidance on seeking funding to support their project.

 This one-hour dynamic course provides the basic information required to work or volunteer in a Head Start or an Early Head Start classroom.

 This program guides candidates through the entire CDA credentialing process.
-The self-paced coursework gives students the flexibility to learn on their own schedule, while our dedicated faculty provide one-on-one coaching and the additional support necessary to ensure all of our students complete the entire CDA program.
+The self-paced coursework gives learners the flexibility to study on their own schedule while dedicated faculty provide one-on-one coaching and additional support to ensure all of our learners complete the entire CDA program.